anilkumarbp/ringcentral-swiftv2.0/README.md

     $ sudo gem install cocoapods
     ```

-2. To integrate RingCentral Swift SDK into your Xcode project, navigate to the directory that contains your project and create a new **Podfile** with `pod init` or open an existing one, then add the following line:
+2. To integrate RingCentral Swift SDK into your Xcode project, navigate to the directory that contains your project and create a new **Podfile** using

+    ```ruby
+    $ pod init
+    ```

+    or open an existing one, then add the following lines:

     ```ruby
     platform :ios, '8.0'
     use_frameworks!

     target 'Your Project Name' do
     pod 'ringcentral'
     end
     ```

 3. Then, run the following command to install the RingCentral-Swift SDK: